St John the Baptist's Church, Hope Bagot

 St John the Baptist's Church is in the village of Hope Bagot, Shropshire, England.
 It is an active Anglican parish church in the deanery of Ludlow, the archdeaconry of Ludlow, and the diocese of Hereford.
 Its benefice is united with those of eleven local churches to form the Tenbury Team Ministry.
 The church is recorded in the National Heritage List for England as a designated Grade I listed building.

 History

 The church dates from the 12th century, with alterations and additions in the 13th, 14th and 17th centuries.

+The Hill (de Hull/de la Hall) of Court of Hill and Burford family had the living from the 1200s until the mid 1500s.

 It was restored in 1868 and again in 1911.
 The later restoration was carried out by W. D. Caroe.

 Architecture

 St John's is a small church and is largely Norman in style.
 It is constructed in stone rubble with ashlar dressings, is partly rendered, and has a tiled roof.
 Its plan consists of a nave with a south porch, a chancel, and a west tower.
 The tower is in two stages; it has walls that incline inwards, and is surmounted by a pyramidal cap.
 There are lancet windows on the west and south sides of the tower.
 The north side of the church is entirely Norman, with a single window in both the nave and the chancel.
 The south doorway is also Norman, and has a plain tympanum.
 The windows on the south side of the church date from the 14th century.
 The south porch is in timber.
 The east window has two lights, and appears to date from the early 16th century.

 The interior of the church is also largely Norman, although the chancel roof dates from Caroe's restoration.
 In the chancel is a piscina and a stepped sedilia.
 The plain font dates from the 12th century, and the oak pulpit from the 17th century.
 Behind the pulpit is a wall painting with an inscription including the date 1681.
 There is stained glass in the east window dating from about 1900.